Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 Proxy-settings
 --------------

-If you behind a firewall, go to *QGIS* -> *Preferences* -> *Network* and will please adjust the proxy settings for correct plugin working.
+If you are behind a firewall, go to *QGIS* -> *Preferences* -> *Network* and will please adjust the proxy settings for plugin connection.

  .. figure:: _static/qgis/proxy_settings.png
          :alt: Proxy settings